 General Plan Policy Project Analysis Policy CN 2.2: Comply with the water conservation measures set forth by the California Department of Water Resources. of Water Resources.
 Further, the Project would implement the following measures to conserve water: Installation of "smart" irrigation controller with rainsensor.
 The use of low precipitation / low angle irrigation spray heads.
 The use of low water consuming plants.
 Soil amendment to achieve good soil moisture retention.
 Mulching to reduce evapotranspiration from the root zone.
 Installation of automatic irrigation system to provide deep-root watering to trees CN Goal 3: Reduce the amount of solid waste pro duced in Gardena.
 Policy CN 3.1: Comply with the requirements set forth in the City's Source Reduction and Recycling Element.
 No Conflict.
 The Project would comply with all applicable local and state requirements for waste diversion during both construction and operations, including the City's Source Reduction and Recycling Element.
 CN Goal 4: Conserve energy resources through th e use of technology and conservation methods.
 Policy CN 4.1: Encourage innovative building designs that conserve and minimize energy consumption.
 Policy CN 4.2: Require compliance with Title 24 regulations to conserve energy.
 Policy CN 4.3: Encourage the residential and business community to install energy saving features and appliances in existing structures.
 No Conflict.
 As previously mentioned, the Project would be subject to compliance with California Code of Regulations Title 24.
 Project design features would include energy conservation, water conservation, and pedestrian- and bicycle-friendly site design.
-Additionally, the Project would include ENERGY STARrated appliances and install energy-efficient HVAC systems.
+Additionally, the Project would include ENERGY STAR-rated appliances and install energy-efficient HVAC systems.
 CN Goal 5: Protect the City's cultural resources.
 Policy CN 5.3: Protect and preserve cultural resources of the Gabrielino Native American Tribes found or uncovered during construction.
 No Conflict.
 The Project would incorporate measures to protect and preserve any cultural resources of the Gabrielino Native American Tribe, or any other Tribe, found or uncovered during construction.
 See Section 6.18: Tribal Cultural Resources .
-Community Safety Element: Public Safety Plan PS Goal 1: A community that is highly prepare minimize loss of life, injury, property damage, an d and equipped to handle emergency situations in order to disruption of vital services.
-Policy PS 1.7: Development Review.
-Ensure that law enforcement, crime prevention, and fire safety concerns are considered in the review of planning and development proposals in the City.
+Community Safety Element: Public Safety Plan d and equipped to handle emergency situations in order to d disruption of vital services.
 No Conflict.
 The City has considered law enforcement, crime prevention, and fire safety concerns in its Project review.
 The building and parking structure would be accessible only to residents.
 The Project would comply with all applicable Fire Code and fire safety regulations.
-Policy PS 1.17: Multi-family Residential Property Management.
-Promote professional No Conflict.
+Policy PS 1.17: Multi-family Residential PropertyManagement.Promoteprofessional No Conflict.
 The Project would include professional management.